lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 {: #Fig-CoAP-header-1 title='CoAP Context to compress header without Token'}

-SCHC compression in this example, elides the version and the Token Length fields.
+In this example, SCHC compression elides the version and the Token Length fields.
 The 26 method and response codes defined in {{RFC7252}} has been shrunk to 5 bits using a "match-mapping" MO.
 The Uri-Path contains a single element indicated in the TV and elided with the CDA "not-sent."

 SCHC Compression reduces the header sending only the Type, a mapped code, and the least significant bits of Message ID (9 bits in the example above).

-Note that a client located in an Application Server sending a request to a server located in the Device, may not be compressed through this Rule since the MID will not start with 7 bits equal to 0.
+Note that a client located in an Application Server sending a request to a server located in the Device may not be compressed through this Rule since the MID will not start with 7 bits equal to 0.
 A CoAP proxy placed before the SCHC C/D can rewrite the message ID to fit the value and match the Rule.

 ## OSCORE Compression
 {: #Sec-OSCORE-Examples}

 OSCORE aims to solve the problem of end-to-end encryption for CoAP messages.
-Therefore, the goal is to hide as much of the message as possible while still enabling proxy operation.
+Therefore, the goal is to hide as much as possible the message while still enabling proxy operation.

 Conceptually this is achieved by splitting the CoAP message into an Inner Plaintext and Outer OSCORE Message.
 The Inner Plaintext contains sensitive information that is not necessary for proxy operation.
 However, it is part of the message that can be encrypted until it reaches its end destination.
-The Outer Message acts as a shell matching the regular CoAP message format and includes all Options and information needed for proxy operation and caching.
-{{Fig-inner-outer}} illustrates this analysis.
+The Outer Message acts as a shell matching the regular CoAP message format and includes all Options and information needed for proxy operation and caching. {{Fig-inner-outer}} illustrates this analysis.

 The CoAP protocol arranges the options into one of 3 classes; each granted a specific type of protection by the protocol:

  * Class E: Encrypted options moved to the Inner Plaintext,
  * Class I: Integrity-protected options included in the AAD for the encryption of the Plaintext but otherwise left untouched in the Outer Message,
  * Class U: Unprotected options left untouched in the Outer Message.

 These classes point out that the Outer option contains the OSCORE Option and that the message is OSCORE protected; this option carries the information necessary to retrieve the Security Context.
 The end-point will use this Security Context to decrypt the message correctly.

 ~~~~